 Poncho turned to the crowd, “Did you ever in your entire life believe we would be standing here next to God our Father?”
 Even though Poncho was speaking in Mexican Spanish, those that understood English only heard English.
 The true act of speaking in tongues.

-The sound from the crowd was an absolute “NO!”
+The sound of the crowd was an absolute “NO!”

-“Many things come to mind that need to be addressed NOW.
+“Many things come to mind that needs to be addressed NOW.
 We need to stand up to the Drug Lords and tell them NO MORE!”

-The sound from the crowd was an absolute “YES!”
+The sound of the crowd was an absolute “YES!”

-When they entered Poncho’s house, they realized there was only two chairs.
-There was buckets now.
+When they entered Poncho’s house, they realized there were only two chairs.
+There were buckets now.
 Enough for everyone to have a bucket to sit on.
 Some were empty, some were full.
 The family was happy, talking, and sharing what they had experienced.
 When the children had met Lord Jesus.
-Lord Jesus had told Jess that he was part of the same soul.
-Jesus Bautista was born to help his neighbors, his countryman and his father.
+Lord Jesus had told Jesus that he was part of the same soul.
+Jesus Bautista was born to help his neighbors, his countryman, and his father.
 His brother Diego was to support his brother.
 Together they would accomplish 100’s of times the things they could do alone and separate.
 Sister Teresa also carried a famous name.
-In this life she would be a healer of others.
-Ana would be the teacher of John’s lessons to those future generations.
+In this life, she would be a healer of others.
+Anna would be the teacher of John’s lessons to those future generations.
 Junior would grow up and show his big brother how to pitch.
 Gerry would show up later to support his father in all things.

 Poncho was cooking as Maria fed Junior.
 Jesus and Teresa were serving.
 Diego was making sure he had enough buckets for all to sit on.
-Ana was handing everyone a paper napkin.
+Anna was handing everyone a paper napkin.

-“Where did you get paper napkins Ana?”
+“Where did you get paper napkins, Anna?”
 Gloria asked.

 The corn tortillas had many green speaks in it, “What are the green specks?”
 Tony asked.